whitehaven/personalstatementbk/experience items.md

 ## Women and Childrens' Free Restaurant

-- [ ] submit
+- [x] submit 2024-08-05 | 22:00:39 PDT

 The WCFR is a local Spokane organization which assembles shelf-stable meals from donated food for distribution, and provides meals directly to homeless shelters.
 My wife and I volunteer there regularly sorting, preparing, and distributing meals.

 The Restaurant does not require verification of low income.
-While this is counterintuitive, I have learned that many domesic violence cases involve undue control of finances on the part of an abusive spouse, meaning inadequate funds are available for food despite the appearance of a comfortable income.
+While this is counterintuitive, I have learned that many domestic violence cases involve undue control of finances on the part of an abusive spouse, meaning inadequate funds are available for food despite the appearance of a comfortable income.

 ### Most important 2

-- [ ] submit
+- [x] submit 2024-08-05 | 22:00:43 PDT

 In addition to being a worthy cause, working at the Restaurant serves as time to stay out of the spotlight and listen to the experiences of others.